Deep Learning for Time Series Anomaly Detection: A Survey: Background

 According to \citep{hawkins1980identification}, the term anomaly refers to a deviation from the general distribution of data, such as a single observation (point) or a series of observations (subsequence) that deviate greatly from the general distribution.
-A very small proportion of the dataset has anomalies, which implies that a dataset is normally distributed.
+A small portion of the dataset contains anomalies, indicating the dataset mostly follows a normal pattern.
 There may be considerable amounts of noise embedded in real-world data, and such noise may be irrelevant to the researcher \citep{aggarwal2017introduction}.
 The most meaningful deviations are usually those that are significantly different from the norm.
 In circumstances where noise is present, the main characteristics of the data are identical.
-In data such as time series, trend analysis and anomaly detection are closely related, but they are not equivalent \citep{aggarwal2017introduction}.
+In data domains such as time series, trend analysis and anomaly detection are closely related, but they are not equivalent \citep{aggarwal2017introduction}.
 It is possible to see changes in time series datasets owing to concept drift, which occurs when values and trends change over time gradually or abruptly \citep{masud2010addressing}, \citep{aggarwal2007data}.